 LGBT Equal Rights

 The Human Rights Campaign (HRC) is one of the nation’s largest advocacy groups for the LGBT community.
 On the legislative level, the HRC aims to protect the equal rights of LGBT individuals, making society a safe place for sexual minorities to be who they are without fear of prejudice, discrimination and stigma.
-The HRC lobbies for LGBT rights in Congress, providing support for LGBT-friendly candidates and developing education programs that inform the public about LGBT-related issues.
+The HRC lobbies for LGBT rights in Congress, providing support for LGBT-affirming candidates and developing education programs that inform the public about LGBT-related issues.

 Support for LGBT Parents